 See one of the red cable cars that were used from the 1950s to the late 1970s.
 Take a seat on the ‘Relentless Red Rattler’ – so called because of the rattling noise it produced when going up and down the steep incline and through the tunnels.
 Follow the history of the cable car and see a short film about the evolution of Wellington’s iconic transport system from the 1900s to the present day.

 The Cable Car Museum is located next to the Kelburn terminus of the cable car, with its breathtaking views of Wellington city and its harbour as well as access to the Botanic Garden.

-General admission is free.
-Bookings are essential for all schools and tour groups.
+Bookings are essential for all school groups, tour groups and commercial operators.
 Charges may apply.

 1A Upland Road, Kelburn

 The Museum is located at the top of the Cable Car, a ten minute ride from Lambton Quay.